LennMass/sbartspl/README.md

 # SBART+SPL for PATE

-This repository contains replicaton code for the project:
+This repository contains replicaton code for the paper:

 **"Estimating PATE under positivity violations: SBART+SPL for high-dimensional covariates"**